New Covenant (politics): 1995 State of the Union Address

-Our New Covenant is a new set of understandings for how we can equip our people to meet the challenges of a new economy, how we can change the way our government works to fit a different time, and, above all, how we can repair the damaged bonds in our society and come together behind our common purpose.
-We must have dramatic change in our economy, our government and ourselves.

 Commentary

-Clinton's call for a "New Covenant" was seen as saying that the 12 previous years under Presidents Ronald Reagan and George H. W. Bush represented a breaking of the traditional relationship between the American people and their government, presumably because of the close relationship between leaders in those administrations and "big business" interests, as opposed to traditional Democratic constituencies such as labor unions, women's groups, and minority group members.
-Clinton apparently hoped that this term would come to be used to describe the policies adopted by his administration.
+Clinton's call for a "New Covenant" was seen as saying that the 12 previous years under United States presidents Ronald Reagan and George H. W. Bush represented a breaking of the traditional relationship between the American people and their government, presumably because of the close relationship between leaders in those administrations and big business interests, as opposed to traditional Democratic constituencies, such as labor unions, women's groups, and minority group members.
+Clinton accused the Republican administrations of Reagan and Bush of losing touch with the nation's values, having rewarding those who "cut corners and cut deals" while "those who play by the rules and keep the faith have gotten the shaft".

-The term was never widely adopted, and thus is not as widely associated with Clinton and his policies as is the Square Deal with Theodore Roosevelt, the New Deal with Franklin D. Roosevelt, the Fair Deal with Harry S. Truman, the New Frontier with John F. Kennedy, or the Great Society with Lyndon Johnson.
+Although Clinton apparently hoped that this term would come to be used to describe the policies adopted by his administration, it was never widely adopted, and thus is not as widely associated with Clinton and his policies as is the Square Deal with Theodore Roosevelt, the New Freedom with Woodrow Wilson, the New Deal with Franklin D. Roosevelt, the Fair Deal with Harry S. Truman, the New Frontier with John F. Kennedy, or the Great Society with Lyndon B. Johnson.
 The term had distinctly Christian connotations deriving from the New Covenant of the Bible.